-2.7 - Connect 1A2 Phone Extensions
+2.6 - Connect 1A2 Phone Extensions

 Connect the phone extensions to the large EXT-1 through EXT-4 amphenol connectors.
-If using Velcro straps, secure them tightly.

 Phones must be 1A2 compatible, and can be either rotary or touch-tone dial pads.
 This includes, but is not limited to Bell System models: